 The Great Hall at Yankee Stadium, through which the majority of guests arrive, is the largest open air public entry at any sports venue in the world, a 31,000 square-foot inspirational space spanning from Gate 4 to Gate 6.
 By building this area with massive open-air archways that allow for natural cooling and ventilation, the space requires no air conditioning.
 Through the use of natural air-cooling, the energy savings per game is approximately the same as 125 New York City apartments shutting off their air-conditioning on a hot summer day.
 The Stadium's interior is controlled by automation technologies designed to identify and eliminate wasted or inefficient energy use.
 The Stadium's high tech energy management program ensures that energy use is reduced and the efficiency of all equipment used is optimized.
 The diverse systems used to operate Yankee Stadium are carefully calibrated to specific usage patterns, reducing the power consumption of lighting and ventilation systems when they're not needed.

 Even the most efficient operations engender unavoidable greenhouse gas (GHG) emissions.
 Stadium energy use, team and employee travel, motors that require fossil fuel use, non-recyclable waste generation, and occasional leaks of refrigerants are all examples of GHG impacts that the Yankees carefully measure and offset through a collaboration with The South Pole Group.
-The high quality, third party verified GHG offsets that the Yankees invests in are carefully chosen to advance the United Nations Sustainable Development Goals, benefitting communities in need in Africa by promoting new employment opportunities, improving health and safety, including the distribution of thousands of life-saving high-efficiency cookstoves.
+The high quality, third party verified GHG offsets that the Yankees invests in are carefully chosen to advance the United Nations Sustainable Development Goals, benefitting communities in need by promoting new employment opportunities, protecting biodiversity, and improving health and safety, including the distribution of thousands of life-saving high-efficiency cookstoves.
 As a result, the Yankees are leading the way towards a low-carbon, more sustainable future.